riosarah/AiKita/docs/ProjectOverviewAndObjectives.md

 ## Project Overview
 This software is designed to support educators in planning educational processes based on children's behavior.
-By analysing observed behaviors with AI and suggests educational areas, goals, and activities, this software sets itself apart from any other planning software currently available on the market for the pedagogical sector
+By analysing observed behaviors with AI and suggesting matching educational areas, goals, and activities, this software sets itself apart from any other planning software currently available on the market for the pedagogical sector